Capstone-robotics-at-home/Capstone_sim/README.md

 * With 3D rendering, the Mojoco_jetbot can move forward, left, right
 * Similar command as Jetbot, even less accurate
 * Hopefully, after tested feasible here, the real world jetbot can act as we want.

+# MotionRender
+* A 3D render for Jetbot
+* The render can read cmd.txt to decide the motion of Jetbot according to it.